 Yeah these are all of my list too.
 I don't purposely eat fast food only if there is no other option for whatever reason.

-I use to eat deli sandwiches everyday, now I opt for salads instead.
+I use to eat deli sandwiches everyday, now I opt for salads instead with homemade salad dressings.

 One key component to his diet is eating breakfast.